ORM Comparison

 await querier.updateMany(User, { $where: { status: 'inactive' } }, { status: 'archived' });

-await querier.deleteOneById(User, id);Developer Insight: Most CRUD work is similar across these tools.
+em.delete(user);await em.flush();Senior Insight: Most CRUD work is similar across these tools.
 The main difference is the mental model: Drizzle and MikroORM require more focus on the database return or flush cycle, while Prisma, TypeORM, and UQL prioritize fire-and-forget methods.
+Joist follows the Unit of Work pattern like MikroORM: mutations are staged in the EntityManager and flushed atomically, with automatic batch INSERTs/UPDATEs.

 Soft Delete